AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Manage files/Manage back-to-origin configurations.md

 ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6182364951/p1591.png)

-Scenario:
+Scenarios:

--   Seamless data migration from third-party data sources to OSS
+-   Seamless data migration from other data sources to OSS

     When you use redirection-based back-to-origin to asynchronously migrate data from your data source to OSS, OSS returns a 302 redirect request by using URL rewrite for the data that is not migrated to OSS.
 Your client then reads the data from your data source based on the Location value in the 302 redirect request.